albertnetymk/JUMP_data/README.md

 ![AESA beam forming principle\label{f:aesa}](./images/aesa.png)

-Figure \ref{f:chain} presents the simplified radar signal processing chain, among which only the first three blocks are discussed in this paper for they have more parallelism to exploit.
+Figure \ref{f:chain} presents the simplified radar signal processing chain, among which only the first three blocks are discussed in this report for they have more parallelism to exploit.

 ![AESA radar signal processing chain \label{f:chain}](./images/chain.png)

-Three applications corresponding to the three blocks are implemented using CAL, and are running on Epiphany by utilizing the front end from Lund University and C Code Generator from Halmstad University.
+Three applications corresponding to the three blocks are implemented using CAL ^[Available at https://github.com/albertnetymk/JUMP_CAL], and are running on Epiphany by utilizing the front end from Lund University and C Code Generator from Halmstad University.
 This report will summarize the development process on the three applications: `matrix`, `fft`, `fir`.
 (These are the essential mathematical operations behind each block.)

 Before the CAL version development starts, there's already one functional matlab implementation, so all the input/output data these apps used are obtained from